F0lak/dm_open_ref/ref/world/proc/ClearMedal.md

 +   1 if the medal was rescinded successfully, 0 or null otherwise.
 <!-- -->
 **Args:**
-+   medal+ name of the medal being rescinded
++   medal: name of the medal being rescinded
-+   player+ a mob, client, key, or ckey
++   player: a mob, client, key, or ckey

 Removes a medal from a player.
 The proc will return 1 if it is